midhunshyam/Postgraduate-Project-B/README.md

 4. **Evaluate** on held‑out MIMIC‑III splits (70‑30 train‑validation).
 5. **Test** on the private gold-standard dataset for inference.
 6. **Fine‑tune again** on a private gold‑standard dataset and evaluate final performance.

-The research report, located at **`Docs/Postgraduate-Project-B-Report.pdf`**, provides detailed insights into the methodology and structure of the repository.

 ## Directory Structure